The numbers are in. Utah has the lowest unemployment rate it has seen since before the recession–3.6 percent. This is a 0.2 percent drop from April.

 On a national scale, the unemployment rate didn’t budge from 6.3 percent, further proving that Utah is performing well.

 “While we have the third lowest unemployment rate and the fourth highest job growth rate of any state, it’s even more important that our growth is distributed across a broad spectrum of industries,” said Utah Gov. Gary Herbert.

 “The goal is to have balanced, strong and consistent economic growth and that’s exactly what we have in Utah,” said Juliette Tennert, chief economist for the Governor’s Office of Management and Budget.

 The Salt Lake Chamber joins with Gov. Gary Herbert to make job creation a top priority.
 We support the governor’s plan to facilitate the creation of 100,000 jobs in 1,000 days.
-As of right now, Utah is over the 70,000 mark for this goal, which is ahead of pace.
-The Chamber also has a complimentary private sector job creation plan, the Utah Jobs Agenda.
+As of May 2014, Utah has created 103,000 jobs since November 2011, reaching this goal well ahead of schedule.
+The Chamber also has a complementary private sector job creation plan, the Utah Jobs Agenda.
 This year, Utah’s private sector is set to achieve the Utah Jobs Agenda goal of creating 150,000 jobs in five years—more than a year ahead of schedule.
 We will continue to make job creation a major focus.